GitClear Public API Reference

 pr_resolved_days

-The average days from when a PR is opened to closed
+Average days from when PR is open until merge

 -